dazza-codes/aio-aws/README.md

 2. setup pypi deployment with git tags `vX.X.X`
 3. setup testing on each commit with `pytest`
 4. setup documentation with `sphinx` on readthedocs and self hosted

+# Requirements

+None!

+# Contributing

+All contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome.

+The goal of this project is to in an opinionated way guide modern python packaging development for myself.

+# License

+MIT